thezw27/Robotics_Middleware_Trial_Python_Turtle/README.md

 oldflags = fcntl.fcntl(fd, fcntl.F_GETFL)
 fcntl.fcntl(fd, fcntl.F_SETFL, oldflags | os.O_NONBLOCK)
 ```
+Above settings set the terminal to read characters in nonblocking mode.

 In the while loop, the keyboard buffer is kept read in and detected.
 The arrow key starts with `\x1b[`, and if `q` is pressed, it breaks out of the loop and exit.
 ```
 try: